w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 {::nomarkdown}
 <%= demo :end %>
 {:/}

 ### Announce the current item

 {::nomarkdown}
 <%= ref :start %>
 {:/}

-Use a [WAI-ARIA live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles) to inform screen reader users about the currently shown item.
-In this example a visually hidden, “polite” live region is used and added to the carousel when the carousel is initialized.
-Then, when clicking on the previous or next buttons, the text “Item x of y” (with <var>x</var> for current item number and <var>y</var> for the number of items) is set to this live region.
-Capable screen readers then announce this text.
+Use a [WAI-ARIA live region](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles) to inform screen reader users what item is currently shown.
+In this example a visually hidden, “polite” live region is used and added to the carousel when the carousel is loaded.
+Then, when clicking the previous or next buttons, the text “Item x of y” (with <var>x</var> for current item number and <var>y</var> for the number of items) is set to this live region.
+Capable screen readers will announce this text.

 Allow the user to maintain control of the keyboard focus.
-This means that when the carousel advances automatically, users should not be drawn away from their current place in the page to focus on the new current carousel item.
-Also, do not move keyboard focus when the previous or next buttons are used; moving the focus makes it harder for users to browse back and forth over the slides.
+When the carousel advances automatically, users should not be drawn away from their current place in the page.
+Also, do not move keyboard focus when the previous or next buttons are used; moving the focus makes it harder for users to browse back and forth between the slides.

 {::nomarkdown}
 <%= ref :middle %>